-- They control where you go, who you see or the people to whom you speak.
+They control where you go, who you see or the people you speak to.

-- They verbally assault you to put you down and shatter your self-confidence.
+They verbally assault you in order to put you down and shatter your self-confidence.
 Examples include: “you are unattractive, no one will ever love you, you are stupid, I am the best thing that will ever happen to you”.

-- Persuade you to change something about yourself.
-This may include altering aspects of your personality to make you “more loveable”.
+They persuade you to change something about yourself.
+This may include altering aspects of your personality or appearance to make you “more loveable”.
 For example, they might not let you wear tight clothes because they think they’re “too revealing”.